O'Rourke liquidated assets before launching Senate bid

 In Cruz's 2012 Senate bid — against heavily-favored Republican David Dewhurst, then the state's lieutenant governor—Cruz said he and his wife, Heidi, liquidated their personal savings to fund the campaign.

 They also took out loans worth between $750,000 and $1 million from Goldman Sachs, where Heidi Cruz worked and continues to work, and Citibank.
-They did not disclose the loans in reports at the time.
-Their existence only became public years later when Cruz was running for president.
+He disclosed the bank loans as personal loans in reports at the time.
+The bank loans only became public years later when Cruz was running for president.

 Cruz's office did not respond to request for comment for this story.